Algorithmic Pirogov-Sinai theory: Introduction

 To the best of our knowledge, this is the first provably efficient sampling algorithm for the $q$-state Potts model on the torus $\tor$ below the critical temperature for $q, d \ge 3$.
 We are also able to give an efficient algorithm to approximate the partition function of the model, see Theorem~\ref{PottsMainThm} below.

 Before describing our full results for the Potts and hard-core models we briefly recall the motivation for, and intuition behind, our work.

 There are two natural computational problems associated to the Potts model and other discrete models from statistical physics.
 Given a graph $G$ and an inverse temperature $\beta$ the \emph{counting} problem is to compute the partition function $Z(G,\beta)$ of the model, and the \emph{sampling} problem is to produce a sample distributed according to the probability law of the model on $G$.
-If we take the graph $G$ as our input, the algorithmic problem of computing $Z(G,\beta)$ can be $\# P$-hard in general, i.e., as hard a problem as computing the number of satisfying assignments to a SAT formula.
-Since it is believed that there are no polynomial-time algorithms for solving worst-case instances of $\# P$-hard problems, research has instead focused on providing \emph{approximate counting algorithms} that return values close to $Z(G,\beta)$ and \emph{approximate sampling algorithms} that produce samples close in distribution to the given model.
+If we take the graph $G$ as our input, the algorithmic problem of computing $Z(G,\beta)$ can be $\# P$-hard in general, and so research has focused on providing \emph{approximate counting algorithms} that return values close to $Z(G,\beta)$ and \emph{approximate sampling algorithms} that produce samples close in distribution to the given model.
 For many problems, namely those that are \emph{self-reducible}~\cite{jerrum1986random,sinclair1989approximate}, the existence of an efficient approximate counting algorithm implies the existence of an efficient approximate sampling algorithm, and vice-versa.

-The existence of efficient approximation algorithms for these computational tasks is often known in the \emph{high-temperature} regime of statistical physics models.
-In contrast, algorithms are often lacking in the \emph{low-temperature} regime, even on restricted classes of graphs like lattices.
-This is often a reflection of the existence of \emph{phase transitions} in these models on certain infinite graphs, e.g., the infinite regular tree or $\Z^d$.
+The existence of efficient algorithms for these computational tasks is often known in the high-temperature regime of statistical physics models.
+In contrast, algorithms are often lacking in the low-temperature regime, even on restricted classes of graphs like lattices.
+This often reflects the existence of \emph{phase transitions} in these models on certain infinite graphs, e.g., the infinite regular tree or $\Z^d$.